What you should know before you leave home? Click on the following links to navigate quickly through this guide.

 If you are going to be living in a residence hall on campus, most of your day-to-day needs will be met - food service, laundry facilities, entertainment, etc and therefore you may not find it necessary to have a personal automobile.
 However, you may need to purchase some initial items - linens, toiletries, etc. The International Office offers transportation at the beginning of each term as requested by new students for a shopping trip, typically to the Wal-Mart Super Center where most of your initial needs can be met.

 However, if you are going to live off-campus, your needs will be quite different.
 Initially it may seem to you that everyone at the University has a car and that everyone needs one.
-While it is possible to live off-campus and attend the University of Dallas without owning a car (at Tower Village, specifically), you may find that the lack of full-service public transportation* in this area limits your housing options.
+While it is possible to live off-campus and attend the University of Dallas without owning a car (at Tower Village, specifically), you may find that the limited public transportation* in this area limits your housing options.
 Owning your own car increases your housing options and other opportunities.

 Clothing and Climate Information: The University of Dallas is in a moderate climate zone.
 Average temperatures are 46°F (8°C) in January and 95°F (35°C) in July.
 However, winter temperatures can fall below 20°F (-7°C) and summer temperatures can rise above 100°F (38°C).